 Description: Local experts talk about our climate history, our water future and what we can do about it.

-Following this talk, the OVGC held two workshops in 2016 to help residents focus on how save water in their landscapes: first, we demonstrated the use of greywater; second, we demonstrated the removal of turf and installation of rain gardens to capture rainwater.
+OVGC held three workshops to help residents focus on how save water in their landscapes: first, we demonstrated the use of greywater; second, we demonstrated the removal of turf and the capture rainwater.
 Presentation materials and handouts were provided to give examples and do-it-yourself instructions.
 Information on those two classes is below.